 How to Book a Train Ticket in China

-Then you must buy the train ticket.
-If you have access to the internet use CTrip, its in English and you can book train tickets, flights, and hotels.
-This is a very useful website to know!
-There is a service fee for every ticket bought on the site but knowing the exact time, destination, and station is worth the fee and the peace of mind that comes along with it.
+There is a service fee for every China railway ticket bought on the site but knowing the exact time, destination, and station is worth the fee and the peace of mind that comes along with it.

 My first couple ticket buying experiences in China were NOT on this site but at the ticket counter in the train station and they gave me tickets to the wrong train…TWICE.
-Remember when I said that I wrote this post the hard way…
+Remember when I said that I wrote this post learning the hard way…?

 There are machines that will print your tickets but again there is no English translation option on those machines so unless you can read Chinese you’ll be staring at a screen getting no where fast.

-- Bring your own snacks if its a long distance train as it’s much cheaper than purchasing on board.
-I’d bring some beer as well since you’ve successfully navigated your way through Chinese train travel and you deserve it! ⇓
+Bring your own snacks if its a long distance train as it’s much cheaper than purchasing on board.
+I’d bring some beer as well since you’ve successfully navigated your way through China train travel and you deserve it!